Doct2O/orangepi-zero3-bl/README.md

 # Orange PI Zero 3 bootloader build instructions
-This repo contains instruction on how to build BL (ATF + U-Boot) for cheap board powered by H618 - Orange PI Zero 3.
+This repo contains instruction on how to build BL (ATF + U-Boot) for relatively cheap and quit competent board powered by H618 - Orange PI Zero 3.

 The result of those instructions has been tested on 1GB variant of the board.
-For things I've tested the Ethernet was working just fine along with tftp, SD card and USB.
+For things I've tested, the Ethernet was working just fine along with tftp (only while connected point to point, I had some troubles to get it working through router/switch), SD card and USB.

 ## Prerequisites
 - Linux machine to perform the build (tested on Ubuntu server 20.04.6 LTS)